yiwenwang9702/bspred/README.md

 keras

-## Library Description
+## Description

-This is a python library in progress.
+This is a package in progress.

 There are two kinds of prediction available.
 All predictions come with asymptotic 95% confidence intervals.